The Art of Bijective Combinatorics Part IV

 "Une théorie combinatoire des polynômes orthogonaux, ses extensions, interactions et applications"

-and the Lecture Notes (in french), UQAM, Montréal, 1984, available here
+and the Lecture Notes (in french), UQAM, Montréal, 1984, is available here